immunant/IA2-Phase2/docs/directory_structure.md

 Nginx media streaming RTMP module from github.com/arut/nginx-rtmp-module

+## misc/spoofed_criterion
+A basic library that spoofs the criterion interace used in our test suite.
+This is a workaround to avoid having to build criterion and its dependencies with -ffixed-x18.

 ## runtime
 The compartmentalization runtime, including code for both the target process itself and for tracing the process.